apcamargo/genomad/docs/_source/marker_features.md

 # Marker-based classification features

-To classify a given sequence into chromosome, plasmid, or virus with the marker-based classifier, geNomad performs gene prediction using `prodigal-gv` and assigns the predicted proteins to geNomad’s markers using `MMseqs2`.
+To classify a given sequence into chromosome, plasmid, or virus with the marker-based classifier, geNomad performs gene prediction using `pyrodigal-gv` and assigns the predicted proteins to geNomad’s markers using `MMseqs2`.
 From the sequence's gene structure, RBS motifs, and the identity of the markers that were assigned to its proteins, a series of numerical features are computed and used as input for the classification model.

 ## geNomad's marker dataset